tbal999/cipher_a/README.md

 - press "-" once (for index 1) to decrypt it once.
 - then press p to export it to "export.txt":
 "Hello this is a string"
+---

-You can encrypt things using multiple "indexes" as well.
+You can encrypt things using multiple indexes as well.
 Igomq#ujlt"lt"d!uwskqh = "Hello this is a string" cipher 123, index 1.
 Jirns&vlou$ou$g"wztmti = "Hello this is a string" cipher 123, index 2.
 Kkuou)wnrv&rv&j#y}uowj = "Hello this is a string" cipher 123, index 3.